 There as well as a shortcoming here as you can’t reprogram every key.
 This in turn relegates it in the face of some other models from competitors like the Roccat.
 But it is simple to use.

-Excellent Performance of Logitech G13 with Romer-G
+Excellent Performance With Romer-G

 The Logitech G513 relies solely on the advanced design, with a fast 1ms report rate.
 As well, it uses two mechanical switches: the Romer-G tactile, or the Romer-G linear.
 The Romer-G tactile responds with a bump when pressed on and the Romer-G linear uses a smooth travel, with no noticeable actuation point.